AllStarLink/ASL3/README.md

 ```
 Asterisk should be running at this point but not app_rpt.
 Now would be a good idea to check with `asterisk -r`.
 If so, congrats.
 Time to move on to the fun stuff.

-### Step 2
+### Clone the ASL3 repo
-Clone the ASL3 repo.
 As you follow the installation procedures, you will be prompted for a username and password.
 Your username will be your github username.
 Use your access token for the password.

 ```
 sudo apt-get update